 — Not compatible with Android

-Out only since October, the newest Apple Watch, the Series 7, ticks all the boxes and has all you could want in a smartwatch — and then some.
+The Apple Watch, the Series 8, ticks all the boxes and has all you could want in a smartwatch — and then some.
 (On the Samsung side of things, consider one of their newest models, the Samsung Galaxy Watch 4 Classic).
 Let’s start with the health and fitness features available on the Series 7.
 There’s sleep tracking, an electrical heart sensor, and the “Reflect” feature in their Mindfulness app.
-Plus, it’s water resistant, so you can use it while swimming and the Series 7 can also track workouts like tai chi and Pilates.
+Plus, it’s water-resistant, so you can use it while swimming and the Series 7 can also track workouts like tai chi and Pilates.

 Best for Fitness: Fitbit Sense